antoniocosentino/emojipic/README.md

 # Emojipic 🦄

-Emojipic is a simple online tool that allows you to generate a png file starting from an emoji and a background color.
+Emojipic is a simple web app that allows you to generate a png file starting from an emoji and a background color.

 [Try it out!](https://antoniocosentino.github.io/emojipic/)